 Gigha is active as a dressage trainer and instructor, and judges several schooling shows each year as well.
 She has also been an ASEA nationally certified equine appraiser since May 1999, specializing in dressage and sport horse appraisals.

-Gigha is also active with the Friesian Sporthorse Association (FSA) and is proud to have played a role in the development and growth of this registry.
+Gigha is also active with the Friesian Sporthorse Association (FSA) and is proud of her role in the development and growth of this registry.
 She has had roles as President and Vice President, and is currently putting her breeding knowledge to use as their Breeding Director.
 She is a proud breeder and promoter of Friesian Sporthorses, and fully endorses the Friesian Sporthorse Association.
 She was also a member of the American Warmblood Society for more than a decade as their Dressage Representative for Florida and their inspection liaison with the Friesian Sporthorse Association, until the FSA discontinued the inspection-sharing arrangement in 2013 following the death of the AWS's director.
 In 2009 Gigha was named AWS Director of the Year for her work as their inspection liaison.
 She is also an active member of the USEF (United States Equestrian Federation) and the USDF (United States Dressage Federation.)

 Over the last decade+, Gigha has enjoyed success with her horses "Charleston" and her Elite Friesian Sporthorse stallion "Lexington", both of which she bought as foals and raised/ trained herself.
 Together she and Charleston won National and Regional Year-End Awards at Training, First, and Third Level, and competed thru Fourth Level, before Charleston was sold.
 Charleston was also named FSH Horse of the Year 2006.